pexip/angular-enhance-text/README.md

 * Replacing links with HTML links
 * Replacing YouTube Links with embeddable iframes
-* Make smiley replacment more robust
 * Replacing links that end in known extensions for pictures and videos with previews and links to it
-* Provide details on how to prevent XSS

 ## How to use
+Make sure that angular and angular-sanitize is installed:

+    bower install angular angular-sanitize

-Install it via bower
+Install it via bower:

     bower install angular-enhance-text